Embracing Self-Care: A Journey for Lymphoedema Management

 Understanding lymphoedema is the first step toward effective self-care.
 Lymphoedema occurs when the lymphatic system becomes compromised, leading to swelling in the limbs or body.
 It's essential to learn about the condition, its causes, symptoms, and how it affects daily life.

-Trusted Organisations: When the L-W-O Community doesn’t have all the answers, we’ll guide you to trusted organisations who do.
+When the L-W-O Community doesn’t have all the answers, we’ll guide you to trusted organisations that do.

 Day 2: Effective Skin Care Practices